Patapsco Wastewater Treatment Plant

 Baltimore City Department of Public Works’ (DPW), in partnership with the Maryland Department of the Environment (MDE), has made strides forward for compliance at the Patapsco Wastewater Treatment Plant.

-DPW has issued status reports outlining progress and improvements at the Patapsco Wastewater Treatment Plant.
+Starting January 2023, DPW began releasing monthly updates on progress and improvement at the Patapsco Wastewater Treatment Plant.
+Prior to January 2023, DPW issued bi-weekly status reports outlining progress and improvements at the Patapsco Wastewater Treatment Plant.

 Patapsco Wastewater Treatment Plant’s origins essentially began in 1918, when 60.2 square miles was annexed to the City of Baltimore.
 This increase in the size of the City resulted in a section of South Baltimore being without sewage treatment facilities.
 By reason of the topography, the sewage from this section could not drain by gravity to the Eastern Avenue Pumping Station, or to the outfall sewer discharging at Back River Sewage Treatment Works.
 Therefore a study was made in 1921 of the available shorefront property in the Brooklyn-Curtis Bay Area, suitable for a sewage treatment plant.

 Studies were also made of the currents in the Patapsco River to determine the most desirable location to discharge the treatment plant effluent.
 Afloat, lighted by means of a storage battery, was used to make the current studies.
 At first, two oil lanterns were used on the float, but they were discarded when it was found that the wind increased the speed of travel of the float, and the speed of the float was quite different when one or two lanterns were used.